 "At the end, John Donovan said, 'The time for this idea is now.'
 I was like, 'Oh my god, this is serious, this guy really wants to do something with this,'" Ring said.

 The result was an award of $450,000 and a timetable to deliver a prototype.
 Ring received help in this endeavour from collaborators on the TIP system who had already helped shape his idea, which is now available to the firm's 27,000 business customers.

 "That's the beauty of it.
 The people who looked at the idea were the ones interested in doing it," he said.
 "If you think about it, given the short time frame to turn something around, you have to identify the scope of what is within reality."

 Google is one company that pioneered this approach, empowering staff to pursue the "20% time" principle and spend a fifth of their working hours on pet projects.

 Other companies in the technology sector and beyond have also started "hackathons", or ideation sessions, attended by a diverse range of staff, with the aim of formulating new models.
-Unilever, the FMCG group, is one firm that has recently embraced
+Unilever, the FMCG group, is one firm that has recently embraced this idea.

 Data sourced from Fast Company; additional content by Warc staff